Nervosys/Botnix/pkgs/applications/networking/cluster/k3s/README.md

 Any version that is not supported by upstream should be dropped from nixpkgs.

-## Versions in NixOS releases
+## Versions in Botnix releases

-NixOS releases should avoid having deprecated software, or making major version upgrades, wherever possible.
+Botnix releases should avoid having deprecated software, or making major version upgrades, wherever possible.

-As such, we would like to have only the newest K3s version in each NixOS release at the time the release branch is branched off, which will ensure the K3s version in that release will receive updates for the longest duration possible.
+As such, we would like to have only the newest K3s version in each Botnix release at the time the release branch is branched off, which will ensure the K3s version in that release will receive updates for the longest duration possible.

-However, this conflicts with another desire: we would like people to be able to upgrade between NixOS stable releases without needing to make a large enough k3s version jump that they violate the Kubernetes version skew policy.
+However, this conflicts with another desire: we would like people to be able to upgrade between Botnix stable releases without needing to make a large enough k3s version jump that they violate the Kubernetes version skew policy.

 To give an example, we may have the following timeline for k8s releases: